-With Uplink, you can address these concerns by registering a callback with one of these decorators: response_handler and error_handler.
+With Uplink, you can address these concerns by registering a callback with one of these decorators: @response_handler and @error_handler.

-response_handler registers a callback to intercept responses before they are returned (or deserialized):
+@response_handler registers a callback to intercept responses before they are returned (or descrialized):

 '''

 def raise_for_status(response):

 """Checks whether or not the response was successful."""

-if 200 <= response.status <= 299:
+if 200 <= response.status_code < 300:

-raise UnsuccessfulRequest(response.url)

 Pass through the response.

+return response

 '''